wrumble/splitterStripeServer/README.md

 It has one get request ```/``` which is purely to show if the server is running correctly.

 It is currently set to run in test mode.
-To run in test mode on heroku run:
+To run in test mode on heroku run

 ```git clone git@github.com:wrumble/splitterStripeServer.git```